Eggses/Dungeons/README.md

 > **Note:** This plugin was built for a specific private server and is not currently available as a public release.

-A Minecraft plugin that brings instanced dungeon experiences to your server.
+A Minecraft plugin that brings instanced dungeon experiences.
 Each dungeon run clones a template world, loads it with a unique name, and cleans itself up automatically when the run ends.

 ## Features